shohirose/eos-cpp/README.md

 You can customize and create a new cubic EoS by inheriting `CubicEosBase`. `CubicEosBase` is a template base class for general two-parameter cubic EoS. `CubicEosBase` requires `EosPoicy` and `CorrectionPolicy` types as well as `Scalar` type.
 While `EosPolicy` class implements functions to calculate thermodynamic properties such as pressure and compressibility, `CorrectionPolicy` class defines how to calculate the correction factor for attraction parameter in a cubic EoS.

-A `EoSPolicy` class must provide the following static functions:
+An `EosPolicy` class must provide the following static functions:

 - `pressure` : Compute pressure.
 - `zfactorCubicEq` : Compute coefficients of the cubic equation of Z-factor.